wbopan/cui/docs/README.md

 ## Highlights

-- **Modern Design**: Polished, responsive UI that works anywhere
+- **🎨 Modern Design**: Polished, responsive UI that works anywhere
-- **Parallel Background Agents**: Stream multiple sessions simultaneously
+- **⚡ Parallel Background Agents**: Stream multiple sessions simultaneously
-- **Manage Tasks**: Access all your conversations and fork/resume/archive them
+- **📋 Manage Tasks**: Access all your conversations and fork/resume/archive them
+- **🤖 Multi-Model Support**: Enjoy power of agentic workflows with any model
-- **Claude Code Parity**: Familiar autocompletion and interaction with CLI
+- **🔧 Claude Code Parity**: Familiar autocompletion and interaction with CLI
-- **Push Notifications**: Get notified when your agents are finished
+- **🔔 Push Notifications**: Get notified when your agents are finished
-- **Dictation**: Precise dictation powered by Gemini 2.5 Flash
+- **🎤 Dictation**: Precise dictation powered by Gemini 2.5 Flash

 ## Getting Started

-1. Ensure you're logged into Claude Code or have a valid Anthropic API key.

-2. With Node.js >= 20.19.0, start the server:
+1. With Node.js >= 20.19.0, start the server:

     ```bash
     npx cui-server